 The ancient Jewish temples had many entrances to them.
 Among those were broad and tall entrances as well as narrow and short.
 Entering through the wide gates was obviously easier while it was almost impossible to enter by the narrow gates without stooping down and brushing one’s self against the wall.

 Jesus said the road to destruction like the wide gate is fast and easy while the path to everlasting life is as difficult as entering through the narrow gate.
 I want to preach from this parable today because we come across both wide and narrow gates every day in our walk with Jesus.
 It is important that we learn to discern narrow gates from the wide gates because Jesus said only a few find the narrow gate which leads to eternal life.

 Read Matthew 7:13-14

 1. The Wide Gate

 A. The act of entering through the wide gate can be likened to walking in agreement with the world and its ways.

 B. It is easier because the world always embraces people that don’t question or scrutinize her ways, (ex: Giving in to “Peer Pressure” is much easier than resisting it)

 C. No wonder many people seek to enter through it.
-Unfortunately, it leads to destruction at the end.
+Unfortunately, it leads to destruction in the end.

 2. The Narrow Gate